 7 a.m. to 5:30 p.m. - Mondays through Fridays.
-Evening hours are available based on demand.

 The Triton College Child Development Center also offers a full-day Kindergarten from 8:30 a.m. to 3:30 p.m., Mondays through Fridays.
-All Kindergarten fees include before and after school care, a hot, nutritious lunch including two snacks, and all curriculum materials and supplies.
+All Kindergarten fees include before and after school care, a hot, nutri-tious lunch including two snacks, and all curriculum materials and supplies.